-2.2 Inclusion of new member(s) (for GST group with ACAP status) The GST group is an Approved ACAP Business and is including new group member(s) to the GST group 77 .
-2.2.1 The incoming member is an App 2.2.1 The incoming member is an Approved ACAP Business Qualifying conditions Action/Documentation required: Timeline You and the incoming member will continue the same business activities after the inclusion of new member to the GST group.
+2.2 Inclusion of new member(s) (for GST group with ACAP status) The GST group is an Approved ACAP Bu The GST group is an Approved ACAP Business and is including new group member(s) to the GST group 77 .
+2.2.1 The incoming member is an Approved ACAP Business Qualifying conditions Action/Documentation required: Timeline You and the incoming member will continue the same business activities after the inclusion of new member to the GST group.
 You and the incoming member maintain the same GST controls as represented during your ACAP Review.
 You and the incoming member will make the necessary updates to the GST controls to ensure correct and accurate GST reporting (e.g. in relation to intra-GST group transactions).
 You are committed to and will perform additional review during PAR or stipulated timeline.
-You are required to furnish the following: i.
-Confirmation that the GST group controls remain the same as represented during ACAP Review of the GST group and necessary updates to the GST controls will be made in relation to the supplies and purchases of the new group member, including intra-group supplies. ii.
+You are required to furnish the following: Confirmation that the GST group controls remain the same as represented during ACAP Review of the GST group and necessary updates to the GST controls will be made in relation to the supplies and purchases of the new group member, including intra-group supplies.
 A breakdown of the GST reporting values of each member (including the new member) for the past 12 months before the inclusion of the new group member to the GST group.
-You may refer to Section 2 and 3 of "Business Activities among Proposed Members" of form "GST G2 - Application for inclusion (section 2).
-Depending on the stage of the ACAP status, the representative member of the GST group must furnish the required documents and outcome of additional review within the timeline stipulated: i.
+You may refer to Section 2 and 3 of "Business Activities among Proposed Members" of form "GST G2 - Application for inclusion/removal of member to/from the GST group". iii.
+Submit the documentation of the additional controls implemented/to be implemented, if any, after inclusion of the new member. iv.
+Perform the following additional review and to include them as part of the disclosure according to the stipulated timeline: furnish the required documents and outcome of additional review within the timeline stipulated: i.
 For inclusion of new member after ACAP Review and before PAR due date: To submit during PAR ii.
-For inclusion of new member after PAR and before ACAP Renewal Review: To include review on included member during ACAP Renewal Review according to the stipulated timeline:
+For inclusion of new member after PAR and before ACAP Renewal Review: To include review on included member during ACAP